 The image here is a screenshot from my presentation used in today’s talk where I super-imposed words from a message I got from a recent catfishing victim.

-The post "Inside the (Weird) World of Facebook Catfishing (Part Deux With More Shame)" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2016/02/catfishing-part-deux-with-shame/) on February 24, 2016.
+The post "Inside the (Weird) World of Facebook Catfishing (Part Deux With More Shame)" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2016/02/catfishing-part-deux-with-shame/) on February 24, 2016.